15. High Availability

 15.1.
 High Availability of the Robin control plane

-The Robin CNS management plane is comprised of services that manage the physical resources of a cluster, and the management of applications deployed to the cluster.
+The Robin CNS management plane is comprised of services that manage the physical resources of a cluster and the applications deployed to the cluster.
 These management services don’t run directly on the host.
-Rather, they run in containers deployed on each of the nodes in the cluster.
-A number of the services are active on all nodes in the cluster.
+Instead, they run in containers deployed on each node in the cluster.
+Several services are active on all nodes in the cluster, and there are control plane services that run inside pods on various nodes of the cluster.
 These services are responsible for handling the deployment of application resources on the node and for monitoring the health of the node.

 Starting with Robin CNS v5.4.4, the Robin Control plane and data plane are separated.
 In the earlier architecture before Robin CNS v5.4.4, both the control plane and data plane are in a single Robin Pod.